-16 seeds on what it's like to play UConn
+No. 16 seeds on what it's like to play UConn

 It might be the most daunting matchup in sports, but the coaches of the 16 seeds that stand in UConn’s path do the best they can.
 Armed with a few days to prepare, they turn to film of the Huskies, trying to find any advantage they can.
 But the tape only confirms the obvious: Auriemma’s teams are virtually flawless.
 “You understand how grand of a task you now have,” Smith says.
 Ask a coach to describe their game plan against UConn, and most respond with either a laugh or an admission of the tough reality in front of them.

-“I told [my players] flat out: Not only do we have to play a perfect game, but we also need UConn not to play well,” says Jennifer Rizzotti, who was the point guard for Auriemma’s first national title team in 1995.
-She was the coach at Hartford when the Hawks played the Huskies in 2011 (final score: UConn 75, Hartford 39).
+“I told [my players] flat out: Not only do we have to play a perfect game, but we also need UConn not to play well,” says Jennifer Rizzotti, who was the point guard for Auriemma’s first national title team in 1995 and the coach at Hartford when the Hawks played the Huskies in 2011 (final score: UConn 75, Hartford 39).

 “You try to find a weakness and highlight that to your team and talk about a plan to exploit that,” Smith says.
 “UConn just didn’t have that weakness.
 They still probably don’t.”